 By the look of things, Jules had settled in that afternoon.
 A handful of toiletries were lined up neatly beside the sink.
 A few pairs of trousers, some shirts, suit jackets, and ties were hanging up in the closet.
 A laptop and cell phone sat plugged in on the nightstand next to one of the beds.

 Rory crossed to the unclaimed bed, the one closest to the window, and dropped his duffel on it.
 He had already changed out of his Enforcement standard-issue prison duds back at the Enclave, and now had on a Yeah Yeah Yeahs shirt, his favorite tight black skinny jeans, and checkered black-and-white Vans slip-ons.

-He felt excited at the prospect of seeing Max again.
-Bounced over to the full-length mirror and fussed with his short, shaggy, highlighted crop.
+He felt a thrill of excitement at the prospect of seeing Max again.
+Bounced over to the full-length mirror, fussed with his short, shaggy, highlighted crop.
 His face was looking downright whiskery from days without a shave, and, since his patchy beard had a way of growing in the shape of a goatee, he was starting to look like his own evil twin.
-He’d definitely have to deal with this situation, he decided, before letting Max see him.
+He’d definitely have to deal with this situation, he decided, before Max saw him.